Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 ### flagdle/flagdle.ReadConfig

-The functions stars by fetching some data from the url
+The function starts by fetching data from a URL:
 ```c
 v10 = net_http__ptr_Client_Get(
           (_DWORD)off_A7CB10,